edelstone/edelstone.github.io/README.md

 ## Media I consume 📚
  - **Music:** I primarily listen to music on YouTube Music mixed with some ambient backgrounds from [A Soft Murmur](http://asoftmurmur.com/) or [Generative.fm](https://generative.fm/).
 It's real nice for getting into a flow.
 My listening stats are on [Last.fm](http://www.last.fm/user/tsanzer).
  - **Podcasts:** I use the Overcast app primarily; it's not perfect but it's the best I've found for iOS.
 My favorite shows are Science Salon, The Tobolowsky Files, and The Fifth Column.
  - **Reading:** I finish an audio book about once a month, mostly non-fiction stuff.
-For current events I usually scan headlines on Google News or AllSides, and generally avoid social media, because it's terrible.
+For current events I usually scan headlines on Google News or AllSides, and generally avoid social media because it's terrible.
  - **TV:** Some of my favorite shows include 30 for 30, Eastbound and Down, Todd and the Book of Pure Evil, Futurama, The IT Crowd, and Community.

 ## Interesting tidbits 🤔
- - I recently lost 75 pounds, and then promptly gained all of it back.
-I'm currently losing it all again.
+ - I recently lost 75 pounds and promptly gained all of it back.
+I'm currently losing it again.
  - I watch *a lot* of movies.
  - I lived in Israel for a couple years.
  - [I visit National Parks often](https://drive.google.com/open?id=18UmsEMmCnD-Nw_pzG3fmYnuURfY&usp=sharing).
-My favorite park (so far) is Sequoia, with Great Basin as a close second.
+My favorite park is Sequoia with Great Basin as a close second.
  - I might move to the countryside in the near future.
 I like the quiet.

 ## Contact me 🤙